-Clarification: Anytime a top person is released by the bases during a pyramid transition, the top person must land in a cradle or must dismount to the performing surface, may not be connected to a bracer that is above prep level, and must follow the Intermediate Division "Dismount" rules. - C. Extended stunts may not brace or be braced by any other extended stunts. - D. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual.
-Clarification: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not. - Example: A shoulder sit walking under a prep is not allowed. - E. Extended single-leg stunts: - 1.
-Extended single-leg stunts must be braced by at least one (1) top person at prep level or below with hand/arm connection only.
+Clarification: Anytime a top person is released by the bases during a pyramid transition, the top person must land in a cradle or must dismount to the performing surface, may not be connected to a bracer that is above prep level, and must follow the Intermediate "Dismount" rules.

+- C. Extended stunts may not connect to brace or be braced by any other extended stunts. - D. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual.

+Clarification: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not.

+- E. Extended single-leg stunts: - Must be braced by at least one (1) top person at prep level or below with hand-arm connection only.
 The hand-arm connection of the top person must be, and must remain, connected to the hand-arm of the bracer. - 2.
 The connection must be made prior to initiating the extended single leg stunt. - 3.
-Prep level top persons must have both feet in the bases' hands.
+Prep level top persons bracers must have both feet in the bases' hands.